Using a security hierarchy to filter SSAS data by user

 To follow along with this walkthrough, log on as a member of the System Administrators group and prepare the following:

 - A data connector to a SQL Server Analysis Services database.
 The following examples use the Adventure Works DW sample database.

 - A custom attribute.
-The following examples use a Country custom attribute, similar to the one in Section 4 of using custom attributes to filter data by user.
+The following examples use a Country custom attribute like the one created in Using custom attributes to filter data by user.

 To view the data before it's filtered, find the data connector to your OLAP database using Open in the main menu on the left, or the Explore window of your current screen if available.
 Instead of opening or editing it, right-click the data connector and choose View Cube.